 The University offers a generous scholarship programme for students who are subject to the tuition fees.
 The scholarship programme has 3 categories:

 A scholarship will be granted to up to 30 % of the admitted students who are subject to tuition fees and have applied for a scholarship.
+In 2018 the University awarded more than 100 000 euros worth of scholarships to students starting their studies in Master’s Degree Programmes.
+The number of scholarships changes annually, in 2018 a grant was awarded to more than 60 students.
 You can apply for a 2-year scholarship at the same time as applying for admission to one of our Master’s degree programmes.
 There is a separate application process for the 1-year scholarship during your first study year.

 Tuition fees will not be charged from